 53.5km (33.2 miles) one way | 4 days hiking | Intermediate track | Seasonal restrictions

 We completely understand the fascination with the Milford Track and so we’ve included the chance to hike a section of it on our outstanding World Heritage trip.
 We’ll take you on a guided walk from Milford Sound to the iconic Giant’s Gate Falls and along the way you’ll appreciate the abundance of native flora that festoons the track, as well as the birds singing in the trees.
 You might even be tempted to break into song yourself and we wouldn’t blame you.
-The Milford Track is certainly worth writing home about!
+One of the best hikes in New Zealand, the Milford Track is certainly worth writing home about!

 9. Rakiura Track, Stewart Island

 32km (19.9 miles) loop track | 3 days hiking | Intermediate track